unityctl - Unity Editor Remote Control

 unityctl snapshot # Check runtime state with instance IDs

-unityctl logs # Check runtime logs
+unityctl logs # Check for errors/warnings

 unityctl play exit